SirTumtums/Quizc4/README.md

 ## Description

-This website was designed to test users with a quiz on JavaScript fundamentals through a series of five questions.
-After finishing the quiz, the user can upload their score to the leaderboards by supplying their initials.
-This was built using html, css, and javascript and focused on APIs and traversing the DOM.
+This is an app for to showcase my uderstanding of basic javascript, DOM traversing, and a hint of api.
+The quiz contains questions about CSS, HTML, and Javascript.
+At the end of the quiz, users can enter initials and it will be saved to local storage for them to see later.

 ## Usage
 Click the link below and hit the "Start" button to begin.
 Button to view ranks is on the top left and timer is on the right.